replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [Rook add-on](https://kurl.sh/docs/add-ons/rook) verison 1.11.8.

 ### Bug Fixes {#bug-fixes-v2023-06-20-0}
-* Fixes previous Flannel version by backporting the fixes introduced in the latest release v2023.06.09-0 to solve the problems faced when migrate from weave to flannel.
+* Fixes all previous Flannel versions by backporting the fixes introduced in the latest release v2023.06.09-0 to solve the problems faced when migrate from weave to flannel.
+* Fixes MinIO PVC resizing race condition for versions equals and upper then `2023-06-09T07-32-12Z` .
+* Fixes migration from weave to flannel to allow the installer re-try to run the migration when an error is faced.

 ## v2023.06.09-0